YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## SetAlertFailed event {#SetAlertFailed}

 Reports to CIC that the client has failed to add or change the specified alarm.
-The client must send this event to CIC if it fails to add or change the specified alarm for the [Alerts.SetAlert](#SetAlert) directive.
+The client must send this event message to CIC if it fails to add or change the specified alarm for the [Alerts.SetAlert](#SetAlert) directive message.

 ### Context fields